zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/multi_gpu.md

 ## Multi-GPU operation scheduling example

 When selecting a specific GPU to execute on, there are two essential requirements that are different from a default GPU execution:
-- You must create a GPU server key on each GPU individually.
+- You must create a GPU server key on each GPU, or subset of GPUs, individually.
 - The batch of operations must be distributed on all the GPUs manually.

 #### Step 1: Decompress the server key to each GPU
-Instead of a single server key being used across all GPUs automatically, you’ll need specifically decompress the server key to each GPU, so that the key is available in memory.
+Instead of a single server key being used across all GPUs automatically, you’ll need decompress the server key to each GPU, so that the key is available in memory.
 For example, by default, the GPU server key is decompressed and loaded onto all available GPUs automatically as follows:
 ```rust
 use tfhe::{ConfigBuilder, set_server_key, ClientKey, CompressedServerKey};